 A. If you have chosen a course that includes the ‘Final consolidation - module 13’ then you will have guaranteed experience working on photo shoots and gaining filming experience.
 This module is broken down to provide 1 week of fashion portfolio building, which includes images taken by a professional photographer.
 It also includes 2 weeks of in-house filming experience, including character analysis / research, script breakdown, wig / prosthetic fittings with actors, on-set etiquette and director feedback.

-A. Yes, once you have graduated you will be given a certificate that can be used to show your experience and skill.
+A. Yes, once you have graduated you will be given a certificate and a percentage pass mark that can be used to show your experience and skill.
 Each certificate will detail the courses and modules you have completed.
-A certificate from The Iver Academy is a recognised qualification and will show prospective employers the excellent level of training you have received.
+A certificate from The Iver Make-up Academy is a recognised qualification and will show prospective employers the excellent level of training you have received.
 We are accredited by the British Accreditation Council and affiliated to The National Film And Television School.